 One of the benefits of living in Florida with a pool is that it can be open all year long.
 That means it is always a good time to schedule your deck renovation with GPS Pools.
 Call to set up a consultation appointment today at 813-948-9091.

-With a thorough inspection of the deck, our remodeling experts will be able to judge the severity of the situation and whether it might cause a potential health hazard.
+With a thorough inspection, our pool deck remodeling experts will be able to judge the severity of the situation and whether it might cause a potential health hazard.
 GPS Pools know that the quicker they can help with your deck remodeling, the quicker you can get back to enjoying those endless hours by the pool.
 Make your GPS Pool appointment today and Saturday hours are available.